milonmaze/privacy-terms-observatory/www.att.com/legal/terms.consumerServiceAgreement.html.md

 You agree that all users of your AT&T Services (including minors), are subject to the limitations and obligations of this Agreement, including its arbitration provision and Privacy Notice.
 It’s your duty to inform them of their limitations and obligations and to provide this Agreement to them.

 You may designate individuals (such as family members) to act on your behalf (“Authorized Users”).
 Authorized Users can manage your AT&T Accounts, including changing or adding Services.
-You’re responsible for all actions and changes made by any Authorized Users, including purchases of products and additional AT&T Services.
+You’re responsible for all actions, changes, and additions made by any Authorized Users, and any other persons accessing or using your Account or device(s).
+This includes, but is not limited to, purchases of apps and other add-on products and additional AT&T Services.

 If you are not present or do not identify yourself when an AT&T Service is installed, you authorize any adult (the minimum age may differ by state or territory) present to act on your behalf, regardless of whether you designated that adult as an Authorized User.
 You also authorize this adult to accept any related terms and conditions, agreements, and charges,.
 Further, you authorize us to provide information about and make changes to your AT&T Accounts (as well as to perform any credit checks on you that we deem appropriate to implement the changes or respond to questions) at the direction of this adult.
 AT&T reserves the right to refuse to allow an adult to authorize installation, take any action regarding your AT&T Accounts, or receive any information if we decide in our sole discretion that the adult has failed to provide sufficient identifying information or cannot answer questions about you or your AT&T Accounts to our satisfaction.